DjangoGirls/tutorial/extend_your_application/README.md

 ## Create a link in the template

-We will start with adding a link inside `post_list.html` (in `blog/template/blog` directory) file.
+We will start with adding a link inside `mysite/blog/templates/blog/post_list.html` file.
 So far it should look like:

     <html>
         <head>